-Urban and rural privately owned hospitals that received DSH payments in amounts less than \$100,000 via an add-on to their normal DRG payment
+Urban and rural privately owned hospitals that received DSH payments in amounts less than \$100,000

-There were 28 private hospitals with DSH payments less than \$100,000.
-We obtained and reviewed the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2012, which reported uncompensated care costs for the period.
+There were 32 private hospitals with DSH payments less than \$100,000.
+We obtained and reviewed the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2013, which reported uncompensated care costs for the period.